 The Father of Public Schools

-Born near Greenville, S.C., in 1790, Daniel Dunklin moved to Missouri, settling with his widowed mother at Mine-a-Breton, near Potosi, in 1810.
+Born near Greenville, South Carolina, in 1790, Daniel Dunklin moved to Missouri, settling with his widowed mother at Mine-a-Breton, near Potosi, in 1810.

 Dunklin began his political career in 1815 with appointment as sheriff for Washington County by territorial Gov. William Clark.
 In the same year, Dunklin took as his bride, Emily Haley (1797-1851).
 He built a small tavern in Potosi, and it soon became the general meeting place for the discussion of society and politics.